crashoverride777/swifty-receipt-validator/README.md

 I tried to follow apples guidlines as well as I can, e.g when fetching the app store receipt stored in your apps main bundle you should request a new receipt incase getting it the 1st time failes, if it than fails again validation should also fail.

-I am doing the follwing validation checks, if the json response returns a valid receipt status code.
+I am doing the following validation checks, if the JSON response returns a valid receipt status code.

 This includes: